Justice-Through-Code/w12d1-api-integration/breakout1.md

 Breakout #1: Implementing Error-Resistant API Integration

-Activity: In pairs, implement a robust weather data collector with comprehensive error handling.
+Activity: In your groups, implement a robust weather data collector with comprehensive error handling.

 Instructions: